Trying for a baby: myths and facts

 If you’re trying for a baby, you’re sure to receive a lot of well-meant advice, some of which will be contradictory.
-How do you find the information you need?
-What’s true and what isn't?
+What’s true and what’s not?
 We’ve taken a closer look at some common pregnancy myths.

 Fact or myth?
 “Caffeine prevents egg cells from implanting.”